dm64emis/ldapjs_demo/README.md

 # HelloNode
-Sample Node app deployed in a container from WSL 2.
+Sample Node app deployed in a container from WSL2.